KevanMacGee/Project-Note-Compact/README.md

 - KanBan board with 4 columns and editable cards.
   - KanBan card description is optional.
   - Cards are draggable to change their status.
-- Link collection area, basically just a list of URLs with an optional description.
+- Link collection area: basically just a list of URLs with an optional description.
   - Links aren't editable, just delete and redo if you want to change something.
+- The order of the links can be dragged and dropped to change the order of the list.
 - Local storage should save your edits from session to session, but this is a slightly risky way to save data.
 - The app has the ability to export and import all data as a JSON file.
   - Note: any import will overwrite all data.
 (This is on my list of "I should probably fix this but I'm not sure if I care enough to do so." things)